pennmem/CMLWorkshop/README.md

 Computational Memory Lab.

-Though this workshop assumes a basic knowledge of Python and command line tools, we have linked recommended resources in the Pre-launch section for getting started with python and common data analysis tools.
-Though this material isn't strictly part of the Workshop, we recommend reviewing it before proceeding to the materials included here unless you are confident in you experience with numpy, pandas, scipy, and basic python syntax.
-If those words don't mean anything to you (or you want to brush up), please check out this section!
+Though this workshop assumes a basic knowledge of Python and command line tools, we have linked recommended resources in **Notebook 1** for getting started with python and common data analysis tools.
+Though this material isn't strictly part of the Workshop, we recommend reviewing it before proceeding to the materials included here unless you are confident in your experience with numpy, pandas, scipy, and basic python syntax.
+If those words don't mean anything to you (or you want to brush up), please read through these resources!

 # Initial Setup